Top 10 Virtual Assistant Tools (Free + Paid)

 Syncs between desktop and mobile.

-Can store more than passwords — notes, passports, license keys.
+Stores more than passwords — notes, passports, license keys.

 Strong customer support.